-- 3. Place the valve adjuster onto the jam nut securing the tappet adjuster screw; then rotate the valve adjuster dial clockwise until the end is seated in the tappet adjuster screw. - 4.
-While holding the valve adjuster dial in place, use the valve adjuster handle and loosen the jam nut; then rotate the tappet adjuster screw clockwise until friction is felt. - 5.
-Align the valve adjuster handle with one of the marks on the valve adjuster dial. - 6.
-While holding the valve adjuster handle in place, rotate the valve adjuster dial counterclockwise until proper valve/tappet clearance is attained.

-■NOTE: Refer to the appropriate specifications in Feeler Gauge Procedure sub-section for the proper valve/tappet clearance.

-■NOTE: Rotating the valve adjuster dial counterclockwise will open the valve/tappet clearance by 0.05 mm (0.002 in.) per mark.

-- 7. While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle. - 8.
-Place the two tappet covers with O-rings into position; then tighten the covers securely. - 9.
+- A. Place the Valve Clearance Adjuster onto the jam nut securing the tappet adjuster screw; then rotate the valve adjuster dial clockwise until the end is seated in the tappet adjuster screw. - B. While holding the valve adjuster dial in place, use the valve adjuster handle and loosen the jam nut; then rotate the tappet adjuster screw clockwise until friction is felt. - C. Align the valve adjuster handle with one of the marks on the valve adjuster dial. - D. While holding the valve adjuster handle in place, rotate the valve adjuster dial counterclockwise until proper valve/tappet clearance is attained. - ■NOTE: Refer to the appropriate specifications in Feeler Gauge Procedure sub-section for the proper valve/tappet clearance. - ■NOTE: Rotating the valve adjuster dial counterclockwise will open the valve/tappet clearance by 0.05 mm (0.002 in.) per mark. - E. While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle. - 3.
+Install the timing inspection plug. - 4.
+Place the two tappet covers with O-rings into position; then tighten the covers securely. - 5.
 Install the spark plug; then install the timing inspection plug.